grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 In server streaming mode, the client sends a single request to the server, and the server replies with multiple responses.

-The example below demonstrates client streaming.
+The example below demonstrates server streaming.

 {{< code >}}